Hjelmsøya

-Hjelmsøya is an island in Måsøy Municipality in Troms og Finnmark county, Norway.
+Hjelmsøya is an island in Måsøy Municipality in Finnmark county, Norway.
 The 39 km2 island lies west of the islands of Måsøya and Magerøya, north of Havøya and the mainland, and east of Ingøya.
 The mountainous island has been uninhabited since 1967.
 There are connections to the island other than by private boats.

 Nature reserves

 There are two large nature reserves on the island.
 The northernmost part of Hjelmsøya has a large bird cliff called Hjelmsøystauren, which is one of Norway's most important breeding colonies of guillemots.
 It has been designated an Important Bird Area (IBA) by BirdLife International.
 The other one is at Sandsfjord, a fjord surrounded by high mountain cliffs.